cognizance-amrita/Sketch-icons/README.md

 How to Contribute Assets

 1. Add you asset (only svg) to the `assets` folder
+2. Now run the command `yarn build`
+3. `yarn changeset` and select major/minor/patch and write summary
-2. Raise a Pull Request
+4. Raise a Pull Request
-3. Your asset will be added
+5. Your asset will be added